k-kaddal/bank-go/README.md

 - [x] create user api unit test, solving issue of hashed password by creating a custom matcher
 - [x] Implement JWT Token Maker
 - [x] Implement Paseto Token Maker
+- [x] Implement Authentication middleware and rules on apis

 ## Improvements:

 - [] add APIs: for update and delete account.
+- [] how config to be used in unit test.
+This to make the switch condition to choose between JWT and Paseto applicable